Courses at Outside Institutions

 - Science courses at the college level must have a lab component to be considered a UC laboratory science (subject d)

 - Classes taken at a community college will be recorded on a student's college transcript and will not be transferred back to the high school transcript.
 It is the student's responsibility to report college courses on college applications and submit official transcripts during the application process.

-Please send an email to your Guidance Counselor to processed with the application process.
+Please send an email to your School Counselor to processed with the application process.